 Every good Chemist has a lab notebook by their side.
 It is a journal, evidence of discovery, a historical record, and a valuable tool.
 You will keep a proper lab notebook in this course.
-Your notebook will be checked and graded at the beginning and end of each lab period.
+Your notebook will be checked and graded before and after each lab period.